crossfidev/Plexus-Pool/docs/whitedoc/voting.rst

 The Voting Process
 ==================

-The design of the Tezos Node allows the consensus protocol to be amended, that is replaced by another set of OCaml files which implement the API of a valid protocol.
+The design of the mineplex Node allows the consensus protocol to be amended, that is replaced by another set of OCaml files which implement the API of a valid protocol.